1920 Major League Baseball season: Schedule

-Each team had a 154-game regular season schedule, consisting of 22 games against the seven other teams in the same league.
-That scheduling had been used since 1904, except for 1919, and would be used until 1961 in the American League and 1962 in the National League.
+The 1920 schedule consisted of 154 games for all teams in the American League and National League, each of which had eight teams.
+Each team was scheduled to play 22 games against the other seven teams of their respective league.
+The 154-game format had previously been used since 1904, except for 1919, and would be used until 1961 in the American League and 1962 in the National League.